 Personal shredders purchased at your local office supply store are designed to shred a few single sheets of paper at a time.
 If you currently have a stack of papers more than an inch high that you need to shred, using a local shredding service may be your best option.

 Shredding at home is messy, time-consuming, and just an overall inconvenience.
-But recently, fast-paced growth in the shredding industry has launched innovative techniques and services designed to meet the shredding needs of smaller residential customers.
+Recently, fast-paced growth in the shredding industry has launched innovative techniques and services designed to meet the shredding needs of smaller residential customers.

 Is Shredding Documents at Home a Good Idea?